WoofGrrrr/file-system-broker/README.md

     As stated earlier, to request that a command be performed, an extension sends a message to this extension.
 The message is in the form of a JavaScript object with a specific structure, i.e. a "Command".
 Each Command also returns a JavaScript object as a Response.
-    To make things easier, the API can handle this messaging for you.
+    To make things easier, the FileSystemBroker API can handle this messaging for you.

-    Each command operates on files in a sub-drectory of the BrokerFileSystem directory inside the user's Thunderbird Profile Folder.
+    Each command operates on files in a sub-directory of the BrokerFileSystem directory inside the user's Thunderbird Profile Folder.
 The name of this sub-directory is the Extension ID of the extension that has sent the message requesting that a command be performed.